Ashwin835/CIS-3715-Final-Project/README.md

-# Nursing Homes Ratings Recommender System
+# Recommender System Rating for Nursing Homes

 Please refer to the final report for project description, diagrams, code implementation description, and findings